 Many points along his route are areas well-known for their importance in the lake’s ecology such as the proposed UNESCO World Heritage Site of Pimachiowin Aki, Fisher Bay Provincial Park, and Kinwow Bay Provincial Park.
 Other important stops include the 12 local schools in which Alex plans to give talks about water conservation and stewardship to young, impressionable audiences.

-Alex is in affiliation with Lake Winnipeg Foundation, Canadian Parks and Wilderness Society: Manitoba Chapter, and the First Nations group Pimachiowin Aki.
+Alex is working in affiliation with Lake Winnipeg Foundation, Canadian Parks, and the Wilderness Society: Manitoba Chapter, and the First Nations group Pimachiowin Aki.